or1ko/nanairopng/readme.md

 After writing to the temporary file, gc is executed.
 If not executed, it will fail due to lack of memory.

+idat_temp" is the name of a temporary file to write the image data in the PNG.
+When the size of a PNG file is large, it is written to a temporary file to avoid running out of memory.

 The image is in PNG format, saved in index color with 7 colors.
 600x448 size.

 ```python